DHBern/HistFalk-OralHistoryArchive/doc/Documentation.md

 ## TO DOs
 -[ ] map showing origins of the different archive entries -[x] external links open a new tab (about_blank)
--[ ] link FF in site description, link dh in impressum -[ ] stick impressum to the bottom of the page
+-[x] link FF in site description, link dh in impressum -[X] stick impressum to the bottom of the page
 -[ ] Change sound default in media player to 75%
--[ ] Interviews can not be opened in a new tab
+-[X] Interviews can not be opened in a new tab
--[ ] Navigation -> must be decided with FF
+-[X] Navigation -> must be decided with FF
--[ ] Have a look at OMEKA data with missingEntryTable.csv -[ ] Change post layout (info not central)
+-[ ] Have a look at OMEKA data with missingEntryTable.csv -[x] Change post layout (info not central)
 -[x] Sort categories differently (chronological)
+-[x] Dropdown content in index.js, styling to dropdown styling sheet -[ ] Add Favicon and Logo